Promotion and Tenure Criteria

 The electors may vote for only one candidate in each list.
 Or they may choose not to vote for any candidate in a list.
 For election, a candidate must receive at least five votes.
 The highest vote getter with five votes or more in each list among the required disciplines will be elected.
 The faculty members elected as disciplinary representatives will become ineligible for election as an at-large member.
 The highest vote getter(s), exclusive of them and having at least five votes, will win as at large representatives.

 In the case of ties among candidates with five votes or more, a run-off election will be held and again five votes will be a minimum for election.
 In the case that no one receives five votes in a given category in which at least ten votes have been cast, a run-off election among the two highest vote getters, and any other candidates with the same number of votes as they, will be held.
 In the run-off elections, if a tie does not result and the highest vote getter receives at least five votes, that candidate will be elected.
 If a tie results among candidates with five votes or more, the Division Head shall select a winner from among them.
-(This is to avoid the delay of additional run-off elections in the face of our College requirement to report the divisional committee membership to the Associate Dean for Academic Affairs by September 8.)
+(This is to avoid the delay of additional run-off elections in the face of our College requirement to report the divisional committee membership to the Vice Chancellor for Academic Affairs by September 8.)
 If no candidate receives five votes, a vacancy results, and the Division Head may make an appropriate appointment.

 October 18, 2007